lukecampbell/module9/body/4-conclusion.md

 All computer systems will have the following notice presented before a user is authorized access.

-_Computer System Notice
+> Computer System Notice
+>

-You are accessing a corpirate computer information system (IS) that is provided for business use only.
+> You are accessing a corpirate computer information system (IS) that is provided for
+> business use only.
+>

-By using this computer system, which includes any attached device, you consent to the
+> By using this computer system, which includes any attached device, you consent to the
-following:
+> following:
+>

- - Communication monitoring and interception for purposes including, penetration testing, network operations, personnel misconduct, law enforcement and performance monitoring.
+>  - Communication monitoring and interception for purposes including,
+>    penetration testing, network operations, personnel misconduct, law enforcement and
+>    performance monitoring.
+>

- - At any time this computer system may be remotely shut down in the event of fire, computer intrusion or virus.
-(Save often)_
+>  - At any time this computer system may be remotely shut down in the event of fire,
+>    computer intrusion or virus.
+(Save often)

 #### Software Licenses and Access